ergoplatform/ergodocs/docs/node/install/pi.md

 ### Quick Start

-This will download the latest version of the node, prompt you to set an API key, and start the sync while displaying the progress in terminal.
+This script will download the latest version of the node, prompt you to set an API key, and start the sync while displaying the progress in terminal.

 ```bash
 bash -c "$(curl -s https://node.phenotype.dev)"
 ```

 If you'd prefer to get set up manually, here's a [step-by-step guide](https://github.com/ergoplatform/ergo/wiki/Set-up-a-full-node).
-When ready to launch the node we want to set a maximum limit of 2GB by using the `-Xmx2g`.
+When ready to launch the node make sure to set a maximum limit of 2GB by using the `-Xmx2g` flag.